kmravunac/Decompilers-plugin/README.md

 This is plugin written in Intellij Idea for my project.
-Goal of this plugin is to integrate some of the Java decompilers in the Android Studio (specifically those related to APK decompilation).
+Goal of this plugin is to integrate some of the Java decompilers in the Android Studio.

 ### Setting up development environment for development/testing